1994 Solar Temple massacres: Investigation

 As the bodies were so badly burned, it was not immediately realized that several members, including several of the main people involved like Jouret, Di Mambro, Pilet, Egger, and Bellaton were among the dead, resulting in an international manhunt as the Swiss police suspected they had escaped.
 When their bodies were identified, this was called off and the police instead began looking for other sources.
 The final body identifications were completed a month after the deaths.
 The autopsies were handled by the University of Lausanne's Institute for Legal Medicine.

 Despite some suspicions that Vuarnet, Lardanchet and Rostan were involved in the Cheiry transit (as the three men in the Ford Fiesta) they were released, and the police eventually concluded that there was no proof to establish that any of them had been at Cheiry.
 Vuarnet claimed that he had little memory of the day, while the two police officers claimed they had been with another OTS follower Ute Verona, and had driven to the TGV station.
 However the time range for this to have occurred is too short for the rest of their movement placements on that day.

 There is some disagreement on the antichrist motivation as to the Dutoit killings, as promoted by the SQ.
 Huguenin contests the theory, saying that while the group did believe there was an antichrist, it was not the Dutoit child and was still alive.
 Louis-Marie Belanger was skeptical over the entire account, arguing the stake had been placed there after the fact.
-According to sociologists John Hall and Philip Schuyler, the SQ's account of this should be taken with a grain of salt as, due to their personal involvement in the investigation and the complaints the OTS had lodged against them in their "transit" note, they would naturally prefer a theological interpretation of motive.
+According to sociologists John R. Hall and Philip Schuyler, the SQ's account of this should be taken with a grain of salt as, due to their personal involvement in the investigation and the complaints the OTS had lodged against them in their "transit" note, they would naturally prefer a theological interpretation of motive.
 According to Hall and Schuyler the Dutoit deaths were more likely vengeance for Tony's betrayal of the group.